mainmatter/playbook/process/README.md

 In order to prepare these issues, the iteration lead synchronizes with the product experts and other project stakeholders to:

-* identify the most relevant issues from each project stakeholders's perspective; the goal here is to find a good balance between work on features and other aspects like bugfixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements coming in for example from the marketing department or other stakeholders
+* identify the most relevant issues from each project stakeholder's perspectives; the goal here is to find a good balance between work on features and other aspects like bugfixes, refactoring, dependency updates, addressing tech debt in general but also addressing other requirements coming in for example from the marketing department or other stakeholders
 * help the respective stakeholders translate feature or other change requests into actionable issues; this includes explaining different options for implementing a change and their potential implications, breaking big changes